amrutnrp/Odia_Keyboard_Layout__Disguiser/README.md

 New Layout and method of typing Odia characters
 #implemented in Python

+v2.0 = This is branch where pressing numbers gives emphasis and pressing space gives phalasis, double space means double phalasis.

 You can type Odia Characters in regular Keyboard in very fast manner.
 Easy to switch from English to Odia Kayboard.
 You run the program, GUI will appear-> Type whatever you want -> "Copy" the content and paste it somewhere.